 Developing a new north-south trade corridor through Nevada and Arizona could supplement the existing system and relieve freight congestion on I-5, one of only two (including I-15) continuous north-south Mexico-to-Canada interstate routes west of Texas.
 The CANAMEX corridor, established under the North American Free Trade Agreement, has been designated as such a parallel route, spanning the Western United States between Mexico and Canada through the states of Arizona, Nevada, Utah, Idaho and Montana.
 However, the CANAMEX corridor is composed of a myriad of existing Interstate corridors and state highways, and is not a continuous route due to a gap in the designation between I-10 and US 93.
 Implementation of the Corridor can fill this gap – allowing significant commerce, tourism and international trade opportunities across the Western United States.

-For study purposes, the Corridor is divided into five segments: three high priority segments between (and including) the Las Vegas and Phoenix metropolitan areas, and two high-level visioning segments for possible future extensions from Las Vegas to Canada, and from Phoenix to Mexico.
+For study purposes, the Corridor is divided into five segments: three segments between (and including) the Las Vegas and Phoenix metropolitan areas (the Congressionally Designated Corridor), and two high-level visioning segments for possible future extensions from Las Vegas to Canada, and from Phoenix to Mexico.

 The Corridor Vision Summary is part of the first phase of the study and establishes the basis for the project.

 The second phase will include the Corridor Justification Report, in which the preliminary purpose and need for the Corridor will be developed, existing and future conditions reviewed, and the economic context for the Corridor established.
 One unique element of this project is the development of a Corridor Business Case to help determine the benefits and costs of the proposed Corridor, and to identify possible funding scenarios and planning options for bringing it to fruition.